+Winner of the Foreword Book of the Year Readers’ Choice Award, the Western Writers of America Spur Award, and finalist for the Washington State Book Award, American Copper is a novel not only about America’s hidden desire for regeneration through violence but about the ultimate cost of forgiveness and the demands of atonement.
 As Evelynne Lowry, the daughter of a copper baron, comes of age in early 20th century Montana, the lives of horses dovetail with the lives of people and her own quest for womanhood becomes inextricably intertwined with the future of two men who face nearly insurmountable losses—a lonely steer wrestler named Zion from the Montana highline, and a Cheyenne team roper named William Black Kettle, the descendant of peace chiefs.
-An epic that runs from the Sand Creek Massacre of 1864 to the ore and industry of the 1930s, American Copper is a novel not only about America’s hidden desire for regeneration through violence but about the ultimate cost of forgiveness and the demands of atonement.
-The novel explores the genocidal colonization of the Cheyenne, the rise of big copper, and the unrelenting ascent of dominant culture.
+An epic that runs from the Sand Creek Massacre of 1864 to the ore and industry of the 1930s, the novel explores the genocidal colonization of the Cheyenne, the rise of big copper, and the unrelenting ascent of dominant culture.
 Evelynne’s story is a poignant elegy to horses, cowboys both native and euro-american, the stubbornness of our collective inhumanity, and the nature of hope.
 A song to the nation, American Copper has been touted as a gorgeous and radiant novel of race, courage and love.

 “Devotees… will find Ray’s lyric, often poetic saga to be equal to McCarthy’s Border Trilogy and Harrison’s Legends of the Fall.” –Kirkus (starred review)